Weft

 Field agents like Weft are trained to move very quickly and cleanly.
 No movement is wasted.
 When standing, he is very still: he doesn't do the fidgeting around, shifting weight and so on that most people do unconsciously.
 It has an unnerving effect, even if the observer isn't sure why or what's 'wrong' about him.
 Weft moves with unconscious grace and never seems unsure what to do with his body, having had deportment and stance thrashed into him very thoroughly as a trainee.
 Aesthetics are very important to these monks, who are also taught to become background ornamentation when not required.

-Weft's voice, reasonably high in pitch (he can hit soprano range [1]), usually sounds tense and even whiny.
+Weft's voice, which is high in pitch (he can hit soprano range [2], which is not usual in an Instarrian man), usually sounds tense and even whiny.
 It's smoother and a little lower if he's relaxed.
 To a human, Weft will very often seem tense overall.

 Weft has a series of scars across his abdomen that are usually concealed by clothing.
 He has two short linear marks on the bottom of each foot, usually concealed by shoes.